-A Salesforce Solution Architect is someone who has been certified for demonstrating the capabilities to build and design solutions across Salesforce platforms.
+A Salesforce Technical Architect is someone who has been certified for demonstrating the capabilities to build and design solutions across Salesforce platforms.

 Below are list of top 10 tips for the Salesforce Certified Technical Architect (CTA) exam by Mitesh Mistry.

 Tips 1: A good architect is always confident and self assured, but remains honest to their knowledge.
 Present your solution confidently in the review boards, but also be honest on where you may have a knowledge gap.
 ‘I’ll get back to you on that’, is always better than a white lie :-).
 And secondly, confidence in delivery of your presentation is half the battle so make sure you deliver your solution with faith, conviction and confidence.

 Tips 2: This one relates to large data volumes and LDV management.
 It will sound common sense but a lot of people still architect this incorrectly.
 Typically speaking objects with a volume > 1M records can be considered an LDV object.
 As a CTA, it’s really important to know and be able to articulate what performance implications an LDV scenario can cause on the Salesforce platform.
 It’s a good sentence to add to justify you know the situation, but the importance of the LDV situation as well in terms of performance impact in Salesforce, specifically mentioning what areas of Salesforce can get slowed down.

 Tips 3: Today’s tip is around governance and deployment.
 When looking at the deployment strategy for a project as a whole, once should consider all aspects of the deployment, and not just the Salesforce environments.
 If you are building a native or hybrid app for example that will leverage the Salesforce Mobile SDK, then you must consider the environments for that application build as well and what matching environments / builds you’d spin up for that app and how you will promote the code base for the mobile application as well.
 Consider this also as part of your sandbox deployment strategy for a more complete view on your overall deployment / environment management / code promotion approach.